Sliding into brutality

 As the newspaper also reported, Rahm Emanuel, a 66-year-old Democrat and Washington veteran, recently called for a mandatory retirement age of 75 for presidents, cabinet officials, members of Congress and federal judges.
 The former congressman, White House chief of staff, Chicago mayor and potential White House contender said that should also apply to him, should he ever return to a major Washington job.

-According to The Harvard Crimson opinion writer, Alex Bronzini-Vender, in 2025, roughly 37 percent of congressional Democrats are 65 or older, along with 29 percent of congressional Republicans.
+According to The Harvard Crimson opinion writer, Alex Bronzini-Vender, in 2025, roughly 37 percent of congressional Democrats were 65 or older, along with 29 percent of congressional Republicans.
 In 2024, nearly 18 percent of Fortune 500 CEOs were aged 65 or older.
 And in 2020, about 14 percent of American lawyers and 24 percent of state judges “had crossed the same threshold.”

 Twenty-four members of Congress are 80 or older, according to NBC News.
 In total, this Congress is the third-oldest in U.S. history, with an average age of 58.9 years at the start of this session one year ago.
 The median age in the U.S. is 39.1.